- Published on Tuesday, 09 March 2021 09:37

-Our Workforce Development team offers internships for students interested in developing their gateway development skills.
+Our Workforce Development team offers two types of internships for students interested in developing their gateway development skills.
 The internships are intended to provide hands-on experience and to provide a unique opportunity for student engagement with the community.

 Our first type of internship is placement with an existing Science Gateway project with funding from that project.
 We will seek to partner students with ongoing projects that have articulated a need for interns.
 Eligible applicants include graduate students majoring in computer science or computer engineering (or related fields) at any level and undergraduates majoring in computer science or computer engineering (or related fields) who have completed their junior year and who demonstrate strong programming and software engineering skills.
 These internships may take place during the summer or during the academic year.

 Students can use the internship experience to receive credit through their college or university if their institution has an independent study class or internship credit program.
 On the application form, students should indicate their intent to use the internship to satisfy requirements for university credits.
 The course/program number (if applicable) and description will be requested, and paperwork will need to be processed at the beginning and end of the internship.